Azolla: Azolla filiculoides

-Azolla filiculoides (red azolla) is the only member of this genus and of the family Azollaceae in Tasmania.
-It is a common native aquatic plant in Tasmania.
-It is common behind farm dams and other still waterbodies.
+Azolla filiculoides (red azolla) is the only member of the family Azollaceae found in Tasmania, where it is a common native aquatic plant.
+It is often found behind farm dams and other still waterbodies.
 The plants are small (usually only a few cm across) and float, but they are fast growing, and can be abundant and form large mats.
 The plants are typically red, and have small, water repellent leaves.

 Reproduction

-Azolla reproduces sexually, and asexually (by splitting).
+Azolla reproduces sexually, and asexually by splitting.

-Like all ferns, sexual reproduction leads to spore formation, but unlike other members of this group Azolla is heterosporous, producing spores of two kinds.
+Like all ferns, sexual reproduction leads to spore formation, but unlike other members of this group, Azolla is heterosporous, producing spores of two kinds.
 During the summer months, numerous spherical structures called sporocarps form on the undersides of the branches.
 The male sporocarp is greenish or reddish and looks like the egg mass of an insect or spider.
 It is two millimeters in diameter, and bears numerous male sporangia.
 Male spores (microspores) are extremely small and are produced inside each microsporangium.
 Microspores tend to adhere in clumps called massulae.

 Female sporocarps are much smaller, containing one sporangium and one functional spore.
 Since an individual female spore is considerably larger than a male spore, it is termed a megaspore.

 Azolla has microscopic male and female gametophytes that develop inside the male and female spores.
 The female gametophyte protrudes from the megaspore and bears a small number of archegonia, each containing a single egg.
 The microspore forms a male gametophyte with a single antheridium which produces eight swimming sperm.
 The barbed glochidia on the male spore clusters cause them to cling to the female megaspores, thus facilitating fertilization.

 Applications

 Food and animal feed

 In addition to its traditional cultivation as a bio-fertilizer for wetland paddies, Azolla is finding increasing use for sustainable production of livestock feed.
 Azolla is rich in protein, essential amino acids, vitamins, and minerals.
 Studies describe feeding Azolla to dairy cattle, pigs, ducks, and chickens, with reported increases in milk production, weight of broiler chickens and egg production of layers, as compared to conventional feed.
 One FAO study describes how Azolla integrates into a tropical biomass agricultural system, reducing the need for food supplements.
-Concerns about biomagnification exist because the plant may contain the neurotoxin BMAA that remains present in the bodies of animals consuming it and BMAA has been documented as passing along the food chain.
-Azolla may contain this substance that is a possible cause of neurodegenerative diseases.
-Azolla has been suggested as a foodstuff for human consumption, however, no long-term studies of the safety of eating Azolla have been made on humans.
-Previous studies attributed neurotoxin production to Anabaena flos-aquae species, which is also a type of nitrogen-fixing cyanobacteria.
-Further research may be needed to ascertain if A. azollae produces neurotoxins.